-An unanswerable argument to sustain my position is presented in the evil, designing wastering, means and erredic spirits, that come to us troin the other side.
-These doomed and lost spirits are persistent and constant violators of law, and since no law can be violated without bringing a punishment, these "disobedient spirits" are constantly retrogressing, and will so continue until they lose consciousness of their active when they will be forever. ness of their entity, when they will be forever lost.
-Davis, in his "Diakka," states that the spirits he describes "believe in their ultimate annihilation."
-In this, if in nothing else, I think they tell the truth.
+wandering, insane and erratic spirits, that come to us from the other side.
+These doomed and lost spirits are persistent and constant violators of law, and since no law can by violated without bringing a punishment, these "dis-obedient spirits " are constantly retrogressing. and will so continue until they lose conscious and will so continue until they lose conscious-ness of their entity, when they will be forever lost.
+Davis, in his "Diskks," states that the spirits he describes "believe in their ultimate annihilation."
+In this, if in hothing else, I think they tell the truth.
 Every disobedient act on the part of a spirit, weakens his power to reform, and it is possible for such spirits to pass a point or condition, when reformation is utterly impossible.
-In such a condition they may be compared to the poor inebriate in this life, who has lost all power of will to control his appetite, but fully realizing his doom and destiny, a drunkard's grave.
+In such'a condition they may be compared to the poor inebriate in this life, who has lost all power of will to in this life, who has lost all power of will to control his appetite, but fully realizing his doom and destiny, a drunkard's grave.
 These lost spirits, in my opinion, are of the same class which Christ cast out in olden times.
 I have no doubt but that our atmosphere is filled with them, seeking mediumistic persons from whom they may draw temporary sustenance.
 Such persons always suffer from the drains upon them.
-This often leads to nervous derangement, which not unfrequently terminates in insahity.
+This often leads to nervous derangement, which not unfre-quently terminates in insanity.
 It is a sad thought for one to believe these things, but if my position be true, it is of the greatest importance we should know it.
-If I am in error, I shall be pleased to consider all evidences that can be brought forward to confute my unpleasant convictions.
-It will be observed that if this theory that men are not born immortal, but "attain to immortality" through obedience to law, be true, many perplexing and difficult questions in relation to the immortality of animal life, where to draw the line, etc., are solved.
+If I am in error, I chall be pleased to consider all evidences that can be brought forward to confute my unpleasant convictions.
+It will be observed that if this theory that men are not born immortal, but "attain to immortality" through obedience to law, be true, many per-plexing and difficult questions in relation to he immortality of animal life, where to draw the line, etc., are solved.
 I hope to hear from abler thinkers on this subject.
 Columbus, O.